SRNV/Ogone/README.md

 [![issues](https://img.shields.io/github/issues/SRNV/Ogone)](https://github.com/SRNV/Ogone/issues)
 [![license](https://img.shields.io/github/license/SRNV/Ogone)](https://github.com/SRNV/Ogone)
 # Description
-use Ogone to compile web-components for your applications. it's based on Deno, it use YAML for the minimalism.
+use Ogone to compile web-components for your applications. it's based on Deno.
 Actually Ogone is under an experimental phase. avoid using it for production.
 Ogone has it own extension `*.o3` which allow some new features.
-No Proxies, no getters, no setters are used for the reactivity, just code...
+No Proxies, no getters, no setters used for the reactivity, just code...

 # Installation
 ```